 Hand-made signs adorn the humble shop fronts with their simple interiors and relaxed atmosphere.
-In our modern cities we’ve lost a lot of this to franchised businesses which all look the same – soulless and hard to love.
+In our modern cities, we’ve lost a lot of this to franchised businesses that all look the same – soulless and hard to love.

 As I’ve previously written, when you don’t understand the language which surrounds you it can be quite disorienting, but at the same time adds a certain sense of intrigue making you want to explore further.

-At this coconut shop the old man didn’t see particularly happy at having his photo snapped and quickly scurried into the corner – much better than being shouted at anyway as any photographer will tell.
+At this coconut shop, the old man didn’t seem particularly happy at having his photo snapped and quickly scurried into the corner – much better than being shouted at anyway as any photographer will tell.